What Is Radiation Therapy?

-Can I Be Around Other People If I Get Radiation?
+Can Children Be Around Other People After Getting Radiation?

-Teens may wonder whether they can touch or hug others during and after therapy.
+Parents may wonder whether they can touch, hug, and care for their child during and after therapy.

-- Teens who get external radiation therapy have no restrictions on contact with family members.
+- Kids and teens who get external radiation therapy have no restrictions on contact with family members.

 Does Radiation Therapy Cause Side Effects?